Strathspey Railway (GNoSR): Formation of the Strathspey Railway

 By October 1860 the scheme had developed into "The Strathspey Railway".
 The plan was to extend the Keith and Dufftown Railway to a more useful station for Dufftown at Balvenie, and to build the Strathspey Railway on from there via Craigellachie to Abernethy.
-A pact had been agreed with the Inverness and Perth Junction Railway not to oppose one another's Bills, so the Strathspey Railway Bill received Royal Assent on 17 May 1861; authorised capital was £270,000.
+A pact had been agreed with the Inverness and Perth Junction Railway not to oppose one another's bills, so the Strathspey Railway Act 1861 (24 & 25 Vict. c. xvi) received royal assent on 17 May 1861; authorised capital was £270,000.
 The Inverness and Perth Junction Railway was incorporated on 22 July 1861.
 At the same time the Morayshire Railway received parliamentary approval to extend its line across the river at Craigellachie from the original terminus to a junction with the Strathspey Railway.
 The Keith and Dufftown Railway opened on 21 February 1862.

 The Speyside line required two major crossings of the River Spey, at Carron and Ballindalloch.
 During the construction of the line, the health of the main contractor, Preston, failed, and he was unable to proceed, and after a delay, a new contractor was appointed.
 Colonel Yolland of the Board of Trade inspected the line, and approved it, while commenting that the curves and gradients required special care in operation; and that a quantity of second-hand rails should be changed without delay, as otherwise they "would set a precedent".